EvansPie/EPDeckView/README.md

 2.)
 Conform to `EPDeckViewDataSource` & `EPDeckViewDelegate` as you would with a `UITableView`.

 3.)
-Return the number of cards that you wish to add in the data source function `numberOfCardsInDeckView:`.
+Return the number of cards that you wish to add in the data source function `numberOfCardsInDeckView(_:)`.

 4.)
-Create & return each card of the deck with `deckView(:, cardViewAtIndexPath:`.
+Create & return each card of the deck with `deckView(_:cardViewAtIndexPath:`.

 5.)
+Modify the animation of the deck and the card being dragged by creating a ...

-To add the functionality to throw the cards left/right on your custom view's buttons, simply return the buttons of each card in the delegate functions `deckView(:, rightButtonForCardAtIndex:)` and `deckView(:, leftButtonForCardAtIndex:)`
+6.)
+To add the functionality to throw the cards left/right on your custom view's buttons, simply return the buttons of each card in the delegate functions `deckView(_:rightButtonForCardAtIndex:)` and `deckView(_:leftButtonForCardAtIndex:)`.

+7.)
+Monitor the card's movement with the delegate function `deckView(_:cardAtIndex:movedToDirection:)` and the card's button tap with `deckView(_:didTapLeftButtonAtIndex:)` or `deckView(_:didTapRightButtonAtIndex:)`.

 ## Author